ElliotKillick/windows-vs-linux-loader-architecture/README.md

     - On thread creation, `LdrpInitialize` checks if the thread is a loader worker and, if so, handles it specially
     - This flag can be set on a new thread using [`NtCreateThreadEx`](https://ntdoc.m417z.com/ntcreatethreadex)
   - `SkipLoaderInit` (flag mask `0x4000`) tells the spawning thread to skip all loader initialization
-    - As per the *Windows Internals* book and confirmed by myself
       - In `LdrpInitialize` IDA decompilation, you can see `SameTebFlags` being tested for `0x4000`, and if present, loader initialization is completely skipped (`_LdrpInitialize` is never called)
     - This could be useful for creating new threads without being blocked by loader events
     - This flag can be set on a new thread using [`NtCreateThreadEx`](https://ntdoc.m417z.com/ntcreatethreadex)